Eleanoor/Project/README.md

   "So simple!
 So Easy!
 I have been researching places to meet with friends and family nearby.
 I have always missed the mark with timing for myself or   the other party.
 This made it very simple to find the middle point and research things to do from there."

 * Hardest parts: I think the hardest part is to load the data from the API keys.
-Besides, the top three loacations in the middle have to connect to the API from TripAdvisor corresponding rating.
+Besides, the top three loacations in the middle have to connect TripAdvisor's corresponding rating.